MaastrichtU-BISS/FAIVOR-ML-Validator/README.md

 ## Local development

 To get started with this project, please follow these steps to set up the environment and configure Jupyter for notebook use:

-1. **Clone the Repository**
-   Clone the project repository to your local machine.

-2. **Install Dependencies**
-   In the root directory of the repository, run the following command to install dependencies:

-   `poetry install`

-3. **Activate the Virtual Environment**
-   Activate the virtual environment created by Poetry with:

-   `poetry shell`

-4. **Configure Jupyter Notebook Kernel**
-   To use this environment in Jupyter notebooks, install a custom kernel by running:

-   `python -m ipykernel install --user --name=faivor-ml-validator --display-name "FAIVOR-ML-Validator"`

-   This command makes the environment available in Jupyter Notebook under the kernel name **FAIVOR-ML-Validator**.